 Welcome to Greek life at IUP!
 At IUP we are proud of our Greek community, which fosters the development of leadership skills and enhances members’ personal lives.
 As your son or daughter starts to settle in and develop interests, he or she will have many opportunities to choose from.
-There are more than two hundred student organizations registered with the IUP Center for Student Life office.
+There are more than two hundred student organizations registered with the IUP Center for Multicultural Student Leadership and Engagement office.
 One option your son or daughter may find interesting is joining a fraternity or sorority.
 As a parent, this decision deserves your input and careful consideration.

 I hope that you will find this website a valuable tool in learning more about Greek life at IUP.
 As the Greek advisor, I strongly support the Greek community and see it as a “learning lab of life,” giving students real-world experience that they can take with them into their professional careers.
 Being a member of a fraternity or sorority gives students opportunities to assume different leadership roles, from programming and recruiting to house and money management.
 They not only make friendships that last a lifetime, but also learn how to work with many diverse people toward a common goal—the growth and management of their chapter.

 As you and your student discuss participation in a Greek organization, please feel free to contact me at any time with questions or concerns.
 I can be reached at 724-357-2598 or at email@example.com.
 As an administrator, I am here to serve not only the students of IUP, but also their families.
 I look forward to being a resource to you both.

 Sincerely,Betsy Sarneso, MAAssistant Director, Student Leadership and Greek LifeIUP Center for Multicultural Student Leadership and Engagement